ginerJ/ginerJ/README.md

-Unserious, Codes, Experiments with Vanguart Tech, Also Does Low Poly Modeling & Pixel Art.
+I Codes, I Experiments with Vanguart Tech, I Also Do Low Poly Modeling & Pixel Art.

 <b>Fluent on:<b>